Bekalah/cosmogenesis-learning-engine/README.md

 -+
 -+1.
 Clone this repository and open the project directory.
 -+2.
 Open `index.html` in your browser.
 -+3.
-Load sample demos or craft your own dataset.
+Load sample rooms or craft your own dataset.
 -+
 -+Sample datasets live in `data/`.
 Plugins reside in `plugins/`.
 Experience modules are under `app/`.
 -+